- Change in the appearance of an existing mole or freckle

 Using a broad-spectrum sunscreen is the best way to prevent melanoma from developing over the course of your life.
 This should be applied every time you go outside for long periods of time and reapplied every few hours.
 You should pair sunscreen with protective clothing, UV-blocking sunglasses, and lip balm that contains SPF.
 You should also avoid tanning beds or sun lamps.

 Another important step is regularly screening yourself at home.
 You should check your skin from head to toe and keep track of any moles and their appearance.
 Any changes can indicate that cancerous activity has begun.
 Dr. Ness recommends you keep in mind the ABCDE’s of melanoma when it comes to changes:

 - Asymmetry: the mole is not evenly-shaped or -colored

 - Border: the mole is irregularly-shaped and has a border that is uneven or poorly-defined

 - Color: the mole doesn’t have a uniform color and has shades of uncommon colors like blue, red, or white

 - Diameter: the mole is larger than the size of a pencil eraser (although cancerous ones can be smaller)

 - Evolving: the mole changes with any of the above indicators over time

 Melanomas don’t necessarily show all of these signs, but more commonly show one or two.
 It’s important to immediately see Dr. Ness if you notice any of these factors so that it can be treated early.

 Melanoma can be treated effectively when you act quickly.
 Dr. Ness can perform a professional screening for any problem areas and recommend a treatment plan for your skin and circumstances.
-To schedule a consultation, contact Fargo Dermatology by calling or filling out our online form.
+To schedule a consultation, contact Fargo Dermatology by calling or booking online.